generative Artificial intelligence

 Gen AI in Legal Workflows

 Legal professionals, including law students, academics, lawyers, mediators, and dispute resolution practitioners, can now leverage Gen AI to enhance efficiency, accuracy, and creativity.
+These Gen AI tools should be use to complement traditional research techniques rather than the the primary approach.

 There are practical applications by using Gen AI in content creation for legal professionals.